 While there’s no such thing as a bad question, you can always ask questions in a better way.

-Here are some tips on asking good questions:
+Here are some tips on asking good questions about coding issues:

-- Clearly describe your problem and give context on what you’re trying to do.
+- Clearly describe your problem and give context on what you’re trying to do (what is your code supposed to achieve?)

 - Make sure you also outline the things you’ve already done to try and fix the problem.